guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 ```shell
 docker volume create [volume_name]
 ```

+When a volume is created, it's stored within a directory on the Docker host.

 The `-d` flag can be used to change the volume driver and the `-o` flag to specify additional configuration options to the volume driver.